-Supplemental business plan elements where additional funding is required have been identified in blue.
+Supplemental business plan elements where additional funding may be required have been identified in blue.
 Supplemental funding may be funded by some or all current funders, and/or new funders who may or may not currently be PAC members.
 The current contract structure allows for separate funding mechanisms to exist.
+Cal TF Staff will prepare a budget and specific tasks for all Supplemental funding requests.